Overview

 Low Dose Naltrexone (LDN)

 [LdnResearchTrust_conditions] reports that Graves' disease is a condition that LDN could help.
-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).
 However, Dr. Weyrich has not treated any cases of Graves' disease with LDN.

 Please see What is Low Dose Naltrexone? for more information.